-We are required to sample for assenic quarterly.
-In 2019 we sampled the first, second and fourth quarters, but missed the third quarter due too a lab error.
+We are required to take 20 samples, along with two from the school twice a year.
+The first round of samples was delayed a couple weeks due to covid restrictions.
 We are monitoring more closely the sample schedule to make sure this does not happen again.